Censio/SurveyGizmo/README.md

 * **access_token_secret**
 * **response_type** - None, 'json', 'pson', 'xml', 'debug'.
 If None, the response is returned as a python dictionary.

+## Exceptions

+This API can throw two types of exceptions: ImproperlyConfigured and ClientError

+### ImproperlyConfigured

+Thrown when authentication is improperly configured or the API version specified is invalid.

+### ClientError

+Thrown when the server rejects a given request.
+A ClientError is thrown along with the response message.

 ## Filters

 Filters are currently untested.